 In 2018, Jack became the 60kg Elite National Champion and won a gold medal at the Australian Championships.
 A year later he backed this up with the title of Elite National Champion in the 57kg division and another gold medal at the Australian Championships.

 International competition beckoned, and in 2019 Jack was selected to represent Australia in Thailand, and in Russia at the World Championships in the featherweight division.

-Jack decided to take a complete break from the sport to refresh and recharge mentally and physically.
+The toll of endless travel, competition and training began to tell, and Jack stepped away from the sport in late 2019/early 2020, in order to refresh and recharge physically and mentally.
 Jack has a great support group to help him through this and the Sport Australia Hall of Fame and AIS continue their support during this time and wish him the best with what he chooses to do in life and sport.

 - 2019: World Championships Representative

 “This opportunity means the world to me!
 Having access to the valuable experience of a sporting great such as Sarah Fitz-Gerald will help me build my career in ways I can’t begin to imagine.
 The funding and recognition provided will allow me to step my training up to the next level including increased strength and conditioning and seeking the best nutrition.
 I am truly grateful for the opportunity from the Sport Australia Hall of Fame.”
 Said Jack Denahy on his selection.